Townsend, Tennessee

-Townsend is a city in Blount County, Tennessee, in the southeastern United States.
+Townsend is a city in Blount County, Tennessee.
 The city was chartered in 1921 by persons who were involved with the Little River Railroad and Lumber Company.
-The population was 244 at the 2000 census and 448 at the 2010 census.
+The population was 550 at the 2020 census.
 For thousands of years a site of Native American occupation by varying cultures, Townsend is one of three "gateways" to the Great Smoky Mountains National Park.
 It has several museums and attractions relating to the natural and human history of the Great Smokies.

-Identifying as "The Peaceful Side of the Smokies", Townsend has the least traffic of the three main entrances to the national park.
-The park's other two entrances – one just south of Gatlinburg, Tennessee, and the other just north of Cherokee, North Carolina – are home to multiple commercial attractions that draw millions of tourists annually.
-Townsend is low-key, with a handful of inexpensive restaurants and motels and several businesses geared toward outdoor sports, and a world-renowned horse show.